trimailov/timelog/README.rst

 Usage
 -----

-Go to `timeflow` directory and install it.
+Go to :code:`timeflow` directory and install it.

 .. code:: python